mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

      - Upgrade Path

-   * - 4.3.x
+   * - 4.4.x
-     - Use this tutorial to upgrade from |onprem| 4.2.x to the latest patch version of 4.3.x.
+     - Use this tutorial to upgrade from |onprem| 4.4.x to the latest patch version of 4.4.x.

        .. note::

           Upgrades must be made in chronological order.
-The 4.3 release you choose must have been released after the 4.2 release you want to upgrade.
+The 4.4 release you choose must have been released after the 4.2 release you want to upgrade.
 To learn more, see this :ref:`section on chronological order <om-upgrade-con-release-date>`.

    * - 4.2.x
-     - Use this tutorial to upgrade from |onprem| 4.2.x to a more recent 4.2.x version.
+     - Use this tutorial to upgrade from |onprem| 4.2.x to the latest patch version of 4.4.

    * - 4.0.x
+     - Use the
+       :v4.2:`v4.2 upgrade tutorial </tutorial/nav/upgrade-application>`
-     - Use this tutorial to upgrade from |onprem| 4.0.x to the latest patch version of 4.2.
+       to upgrade from |onprem| 4.0.x to version 4.2.x.

    * - 3.6.x
      - Use the